-If you have already build up a pension entitlement elsewhere with a previous employer, there is a possibility to transfer your old pension to ABP.
-You will need to apply for this value transfer within the first two months of your EUR employment contract.
-Additional information as well as an application form can be obtained from the HRM Department of the EUR.
+If you have already built up a pension elsewhere with a previous employer in the Netherlands, you have the opportunity to transfer this pension to ABP.
+You will need to apply for this value transfer within the first two months of your EUR employment contract, which can easily be done by visiting the ABP website and following the directions.

 - The annual leave to which an employee is entitled if he/she works a standard 38-hour working week is 29 days.

 - If the employee has opted for a 36-hour working week, he/she is entitled to 17 days annual leave.

 - If the employee has opted for a 40-hour working week, he/she is entitled to 41 days annual leave.

 In the case of part-time employees, the above applies in proportion to the number of hours of employment.

 The Employment Conditions Selection Model (ECSM, in Dutch: KMA)

 The ECSM is an advantageous exchange system.
 By exchanging certain employment conditions according to their wishes or requirements, employees of the EUR can put together their own personal package of employment conditions.
 Your exchange basis always consists of time and/or money, which are referred to as sources and which can be used for certain purposes.

 You can decide to put your sources to the following use: